When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 The model (\ref{dyn:Integrator}) with $n=2$, which is referred to as the {\it double integrator model}, limits the WMR acceleration.
 It is also a very common model in mobile robotics \cite{CATP3}, \cite{CATP7}.

 The {\it pure integrator model} is a very simple general model used to describe a variety of WMRs, but greatly lacks accuracy.
 We will now begin to discuss more complex and specific dynamic models.

-Most WMRs use DC motors to drive their wheels \cite{Rob5} as they are cheap, easy to control, and efficient.
-The WMR's dynamic model can be derived by first modeling the DC motor and then by combining the motor models considering the MR frame.
-Following such a procedure, a dynamic model for the DDR is found to be \cite{Rob5}:
+Most WMRs use \ac{DC} motors to drive their wheels \cite{Rob5} as they are cheap, easy to control, and efficient.
+The WMR's dynamic model can be derived by first modeling the \ac{DC} motor and then by combining the motor models while considering the MR frame.
+Following such a procedure, a dynamic model for the \ac{DDR} is found to be \cite{Rob5}:

-where $u_R$ and $u_L$ are the normalized input DC voltage to the motors and so $|u_R|\leq 1$ and$|u_L|\leq 1$; $\omega_R$ and $\omega_L$ are the angular speeds of the right and left wheels, respectively; $\mathbf{p}$ is the pose of the WMR (i.e., the WMR's horizontal position and orientation), $v$ and $\dot{\phi}$ are the translational speed and the angular speed (around its center) of the WMR, respectively.
-The matrices $\mathbf{A}$ and $\mathbf{B}$ contain information related to the inertia of the MR, its weight, the friction, the battery voltage level, and other electromechanical parameters of the used motors.
+where $u_R$ and $u_L$ are the normalized input \ac{DC} voltage to the motors (i.e. $|u_R|\leq 1$ and$|u_L|\leq 1$); $\omega_R$ and $\omega_L$ are the angular speeds of the right and left wheels, respectively; $\mathbf{p}$ is the pose of the WMR (i.e. the WMR's horizontal position and orientation); $v$ and $\dot{\phi}$ are the translational speed and the angular speed (around its center) of the WMR, respectively.
+The matrices $\mathbf{A}$ and $\mathbf{B}$ contain information related to the inertia of the MR, its weight, the friction, the battery voltage level, and other electromechanical parameters of the motors.

-From this dynamic model we observe that: \begin{enumerate} \item The DDR's state vector $\mathbf{z}$ is linear w.r.t. the control input $\mathbf{u}$, see (\ref{dyn:DDR:1}), but the pose is nonlinear w.r.t. the state, see (\ref{dyn:DDR:2}). \item The DDR's velocity, encoded in $\mathbf{z}$, is related to the input $\mathbf{u}$ by a first-order linear system and its pose is related to $\mathbf{u}$ by a second-order nonlinear system.
-This implies that the input $\mathbf{u}$ controls the DDR's acceleration, and so the state $\mathbf{z}$ cannot change abruptly.
-As a consequence, the WMR has the following limitations: (i) it cannot change the speed abruptly, thus requiring a non-zero deceleration time to stop; (ii) it cannot change direction abruptly. \item If $\dot{\mathbf{z}}$ in (\ref{dyn:DDR:1}) is significantly small, then $\mathbf{z}\approx-\mathbf{A}^{-1}\mathbf{B}\mathbf{u}$.
-In other words, if the DDR's acceleration is significantly small, then the WMR state $\mathbf{z}$ almost becomes linear w.r.t. the control signal $\mathbf{u}$.
-As such, the dynamic DDR motion model (\ref{dyn:DDR:1})-(\ref{dyn:DDR:3}) does not add additional constraints and can be sufficiently modelled by the kinematic model. \end{enumerate}
+From this dynamic model, we observe that: 1) The \ac{DDR}'s state vector $\mathbf{z}$ is linear w.r.t. the control input $\mathbf{u}$, see (\ref{dyn:DDR:1}), but the pose is nonlinear w.r.t. $\mathbf{z}$, see (\ref{dyn:DDR:2}).
+2) The \ac{DDR}'s velocity, encoded in $\mathbf{z}$, is related to the input $\mathbf{u}$ by a first-order linear system and its pose is related to $\mathbf{u}$ by a second-order nonlinear system.
+This implies that the input $\mathbf{u}$ controls the \ac{DDR}'s acceleration, and so the state $\mathbf{z}$ cannot change abruptly.
+Consequently, the WMR has the following limitations: (i) it cannot change the speed abruptly, thus requiring a non-zero deceleration time to stop; (ii) it cannot change direction abruptly.
+3) If $\dot{\mathbf{z}}$ in (\ref{dyn:DDR:1}) is significantly small, then $\mathbf{z}\approx-\mathbf{A}^{-1}\mathbf{B}\mathbf{u}$.
+In other words, if the \ac{DDR}'s acceleration is significantly small, then the WMR state $\mathbf{z}$ almost becomes linear w.r.t. the control signal $\mathbf{u}$.
+As such, the dynamic \ac{DDR} motion model (\ref{dyn:DDR:1})-(\ref{dyn:DDR:3}) does not add additional constraints and can be sufficiently modelled by the kinematic model.